ec-jrc/lisflood-usecases/README.md

 Before getting started with the description and instruction on the use cases, here again the link to the [Lisflood OS landing page](https://ec-jrc.github.io/lisflood/) for more information on the model and affiliated tools.

 Moreover, a Jupyter Notebook has been developed to show the functioning of LISFLOOD without the need of installing anything on the users’ computer.
-A description of the Jupyter notebook is proveded below.
+A description of the Jupyter notebook is provided [below](#jupyter-notebook).

 ## Running LISFLOOD-OS on your PC